guillaumecherel/monapmc/README.md

     deviation.
 :   Def: Gnuplot

+MonAPMC can offer a strong speedup over APMC when the level of parallelism high and the model run time is highly variable.
+For smaller parallelism and model run time variance, MonAPMC is still an improvement over APMC, but less dramatically.

+# Conclusion

 In what setting is MonAPMC's parallelism scheme actually an advantage?
 Are these conditions interesting in practice?
 How much is gained?
 Case studies accross predefined parameter values representing different settings: computing resources